 We understand how complex and overwhelming facing a legal case can be.
-As of 2022, we are privilleged to have 4 firms on our Legal Panel, who provide sponsorship to the Charity in addition to legal guidance and expert advice.
+We are privilleged to have 4 firms on our Legal Panel, who provide sponsorship to the Charity in addition to legal guidance and expert advice.
 All members of the Burning Nights Legal Panel are required to have a proven track record of handling Complex Regional Pains Syndrome (CRPS) legal claims.

 If anyone should be in the position where a legal claim has arisen relating to their CRPS, we want to ensure that they have access to excellent legal advice with a solicitor who not only has an awareness of this devastating chronic condition, but who has experience in dealing with CRPS legal claims.

 We advise that you contact these experienced solicitors and law firms for an initial consultation before selecting a firm.
 Experience is very important, but it is also key to find someone you trust and who understands and believes you.
 A firm local to you might not necessarily be the best option for you and your case and CRPS legal claims are notoriously complex, difficult to handle and can take years to finally settle.
 All members of the Burning Nights Legal Panel work across England and Wales, so the location of the firm might not matter in regards to your legal claim.

 Each member of the Legal Panel has signed up to our Code of Conduct.
 Any contact you have with any of the firms on the Legal Panel is completely private and confidential between you and the firm.

 *Please note that we receive an annual donation from each member of the Legal Panel.*